UIUC-iSchool-DataViz/is445_bcubcg_fall2022/week11/lecture12.md

  * Raw HTML, CSS, SVG, and JavaScript
  * Content Management Systems
- * Idyll
+ * Jekyll/others
  * GitHub Pages
  * Social Media

-notes: we'll be mostly playing with idyll and github pages, but we'll also make a bit of content that you can share on social media (your webpages certainly can be shared)
+notes: we'll be mostly playing with Jekyll and github pages, but we'll also make a bit of content that you can share on social media (your webpages certainly can be shared)

 ---